prrachi2203/dynamic-webapp/README.md

 * **Frontend** on **Amazon S3 (Static Hosting)** (optional CloudFront for HTTPS)
 * **Backend** on **AWS EC2** (Node server running online)
 * **Database** on **Amazon RDS PostgreSQL**

-This setup makes the project scalable, secure, and production-ready.

----